JPedroPy/Data_Analysis_Wine_Quality/ReadMe.md

 Analysing the informations above, some insights could be get:

-**1. Quality x Alcohol:** The `bests types` of wine have `more alcohol` in its composition compared with the worsts ones.
+**Quality x Alcohol:** The `bests types` of wine have `more alcohol` in its composition compared with the worsts ones.
 Analysing deeply the graphic, values `higher` than `10.920` can be interesting.
 ![quality_x_alcohol-min](https://github.com/JPedroPy/Wine_Quality_Data_Analysis/assets/141521444/e62472c8-9308-4f35-9fdd-03edc2da0d7d)

-**2. Quality x Volatile Acidity:** The `bests types` of wine have a volatile acidity `between 0.150 and 0.450` in its composition compared with the worsts ones.
+**Quality x Volatile Acidity:** The `bests types` of wine have a volatile acidity `between 0.150 and 0.450` in its composition compared with the worsts ones.
 Analysing deeply the graphic, values `between 0.280 and 0.370` can be interesting.
 ![quality_x_volatile_acidity-min](https://github.com/JPedroPy/Wine_Quality_Data_Analysis/assets/141521444/4edb4e0e-4b96-4fac-958c-f6dbd9ae33cc)

-**3. Quality x Fixed Acidity:** The `bests types` of wine have a fixed acidity `between 6.000 and 7.500` in its composition compared with the worsts ones.
+**Quality x Fixed Acidity:** The `bests types` of wine have a fixed acidity `between 6.000 and 7.500` in its composition compared with the worsts ones.
 Analysing deeply the graphic, values `between 6.600 and 7.300` can be interesting.
 ![quality_x_fixed_acidity-min](https://github.com/JPedroPy/Wine_Quality_Data_Analysis/assets/141521444/dd196626-dd8e-4fc9-ac1c-b192ae05bdf2)

-**4. Quality x Citric Acid:** The `bests types` of wine have a citric acid `between 0.250 and 0.400` in its composition compared with the worsts ones.
+**Quality x Citric Acid:** The `bests types` of wine have a citric acid `between 0.250 and 0.400` in its composition compared with the worsts ones.
 Analysing deeply the graphic, values `between 0.280 and 0.320` can be interesting.
 ![quality_x_citric_acid-min](https://github.com/JPedroPy/Wine_Quality_Data_Analysis/assets/141521444/0806a314-9134-47f6-822f-f3af68c16a05)

-**5. Quality x Residual Sugar:** The `bests types` of wine have a residual sugar `between 1.000 and 7.000` in its composition compared with the worsts ones.
+**Quality x Residual Sugar:** The `bests types` of wine have a residual sugar `between 1.000 and 7.000` in its composition compared with the worsts ones.
 Analysing deeply the graphic, values `between 2.300 and 6.200` can be interesting.
 ![quality_x_residual_sugar-min](https://github.com/JPedroPy/Wine_Quality_Data_Analysis/assets/141521444/078f6651-8fd5-4b48-9ec9-7afc51c467aa)

-**6. Quality x Chlorides:** The `bests types` of wine have `less chlorides` in its composition compared with the worsts ones.
+**Quality x Chlorides:** The `bests types` of wine have `less chlorides` in its composition compared with the worsts ones.
 Analysing deeply the graphic, values `lower` than `0.034` can be interesting.
 ![quality_x_chlorides-min](https://github.com/JPedroPy/Wine_Quality_Data_Analysis/assets/141521444/707adb0f-8da3-49e1-aa32-8e0cc6a50574)

-**7. Quality x Density:** The `bests types` of wine have density `between 0.980 and 0.990` in its composition compared with the worsts ones.
+**Quality x Density:** The `bests types` of wine have density `between 0.980 and 0.990` in its composition compared with the worsts ones.
 Analysing deeply the graphic, values `between 0.989 and 0.992` can be interesting.
 ![quality_x_density-min](https://github.com/JPedroPy/Wine_Quality_Data_Analysis/assets/141521444/89cbe9c0-8cda-46e2-80fa-ff8ce98dd60d)

-**8. Quality x Total Sulfur Dioxide:** The `bests types` of wine have total sulfur dioxide `between 80 and 150` in its composition compared with the worsts ones.
+**Quality x Total Sulfur Dioxide:** The `bests types` of wine have total sulfur dioxide `between 80 and 150` in its composition compared with the worsts ones.
 Analysing deeply the graphic, values `between 80 and 129` can be interesting.
 ![quality_x_total_sulfur_dioxide-min](https://github.com/JPedroPy/Wine_Quality_Data_Analysis/assets/141521444/835640a9-a1b5-4062-9c50-3516897001a4)

-**9. Quality x pH:** The `bests types` of wine have pH `between 2.850 and 3.600 in its composition compared with the worsts ones.
+**Quality x pH:** The `bests types` of wine have pH `between 2.850 and 3.600 in its composition compared with the worsts ones.
 Analysing deeply the graphic, values `between 2.890 and 3.540 can be interesting.
 ![quality_x_pH-min](https://github.com/JPedroPy/Wine_Quality_Data_Analysis/assets/141521444/d15a7c73-3a5a-4b4a-b791-cb0decf55087)

-**10. Quality x Sulphates:** The `bests types` of wine have sulphates `between 0.300 and 1.000` in its composition compared with the worsts ones.
+**Quality x Sulphates:** The `bests types` of wine have sulphates `between 0.300 and 1.000` in its composition compared with the worsts ones.
 Analysing deeply the graphic, values `between 0.360 and 0.900` can be interesting.
 ![quality_x_sulphates-min](https://github.com/JPedroPy/Wine_Quality_Data_Analysis/assets/141521444/383faa72-c33f-44d7-b91c-46ef1df82744)

-**11. Quality x Free Sulfur Dioxide:** The `bests types` of wine have free sulfur dioxide `between 20 and 70` in its composition compared with the worsts ones.
+**Quality x Free Sulfur Dioxide:** The `bests types` of wine have free sulfur dioxide `between 20 and 70` in its composition compared with the worsts ones.
 Analysing deeply the graphic, values `between 20 and 64` can be interesting.
 ![quality_x_free_sulfur_dioxide-min](https://github.com/JPedroPy/Wine_Quality_Data_Analysis/assets/141521444/51190c01-fcba-4c45-bae6-59d1ac670d57)

 The graphics above reforce the results of Pearson's correlation matrix: the most part of the density are very low and the alcohol high, as well as sulfur dioxide and free sulfur dioxide are low.